Why does blood pressure increase during exercise?

 If this difference is less than or equal to 10, you have normal blood pressure for someone your age and gender.
 The top number should be no higher than 140-90mmHg, which can increase depending on what type of physical activity you are participating in.

-It is important to remember that if you experience symptoms like dizziness, chest pain or tightness, numbness in your legs, shortness of breath, or fatigue while exercising, it may be signs of high blood pressure and requires immediate medical attention.
+It is important to remember that if you experience symptoms like dizziness, chest pain or tightness, numbness in your legs, shortness of breath, or fatigue while exercising, it may be a sign of high blood pressure and requires immediate medical attention.

-If you feel dizzy or shaky after exercise, it may be because you did too much too quickly; make sure next time you adjust the intensity level accordingly (lower).
+If you feel dizzy or shaky after exercise, it may be because you did too much too quickly; make sure you adjust the intensity level accordingly (lower) next time.
 In addition, bring a water bottle with you during your workout and drink plenty of fluids before, during, and after physical activity to stay hydrated.

-If you’re interested in learning more about your blood pressure, please ask your doctor for a complete physical examination with taking readings.
-Keep in mind that you are active is only 10% of the day when exercising, so it’s crucial to have a healthy lifestyle outside of working out.
+If you want to learn more about your blood pressure, please ask your doctor for a complete physical examination and readings.
+Remember that you are active only 10% of the day when exercising, so it’s crucial to have a healthy lifestyle outside of working out.

 How can I check my pulse?

-There are devices available on the market that easily check your pulse quickly and accurately.
-This device contains fiber-optic sensors that reflect light pulses through the fingertip.
+There are devices available on the market that quickly and accurately check your pulse.
+These devices contain fiber-optic sensors that reflect light pulses through the fingertip.
 The light bounces back, allowing an accurate heart rate reading in real-time.
 This information enables people with hypertension to adjust their workout intensity level accordingly (lower) to prevent further secondary health problems from developing.